techienuru/basic-api/REPORT.md

 Node.js runs on a single thread but uses an event loop to manage concurrent operations.
 The loop checks for events (e.g., incoming requests), and delegates heavy tasks (I/O) to background workers, ensuring the main thread remains responsive.

+Unlike traditional multi-threaded servers, Node.js operates with a single-threaded event loop, managing multiple requests asynchronously without blocking execution.
+It delegates CPU-intensive operations to worker threads via the `worker_threads` module, optimizing resource management.

 ### 🔗 Handling Concurrent Connections

 Thanks to the event loop and asynchronous nature, Node.js can handle thousands of concurrent connections efficiently.
 Instead of spawning new threads per connection (like traditional models), Node.js handles all requests in a single thread.

+Node.js can handle thousands of concurrent connections efficiently using **Clustering** (`cluster` module) or **Worker Threads** (`worker_threads` module).
+These allow scaling beyond a single thread by utilizing multi-core processors effectively.

+#### Powered by V8 Engine

+The **V8 JavaScript engine** developed by Google compiles JavaScript into highly efficient machine code, ensuring fast execution.
+It optimizes memory usage and improves execution speed, making JavaScript as performant as low-level languages like C++.

 ---